jvsoaress/nutri_way_app/README.md

 # Nutri Way
 #### Video Demo:  <URL HERE>
 #### Description:
-A simple app for calculating BMR and BMI.
+A simple app for calculating TEE and BMI.